fx-giant/giant-documentations/visual/timeline-chart.md

     ![Sort Order](./images/timeline-chart/04.LabelPosition.PNG)

+    A. Alternate
     ![Example 1](./images/timeline-chart/04.LabelPositionA.PNG)

+    B. Above
     ![Example 2](./images/timeline-chart/04.LabelPositionB.PNG)

+    C. Below
     ![Example 3](./images/timeline-chart/04.LabelPositionC.PNG)

+---

 ## Incompatible data source
-- The data source should not contain
-    - Unmodified Date format , it should present DD-MM-YYYY
+- The data source should not contain unmodified Date format , it should present DD-MM-YYYY

 - For the above cases, "INVALID DATE" will occur on the Date label

+---

 ## Unhandled conditions
 - Date bindings from Date 1 to Date 2 are too short / long ( extreme ) since the chart xValue(date) the distance between Date1 to Date2 are proportional among all distance